Rewards - Training for dogs who just want to have fun...

 There is never a right or wrong time to let your puppy off the lead.
 Some trainers think it should be from the very start and others think it should be after training.
 I believe that it is the owner’s confidence that helps with the recall and therefore, once you have established a good relationship with your pup, you can go on to work on recall.
 But this will, like everything else, need practice starting at home.

 Choose the word you want to use “come” or “here” are the most popular and you can use your pup’s name too in the beginning to get their attention.
 However, don’t over use their name as they will begin to ignore it!
 Call your pup to you using “here” in a very light hearted and positive way and then give them a treat.
 Do this every time they come to you until they are sprinting to get to you.
 Once they have learnt the word, start giving treats every couple of times they come to you so that they are never sure when they will get the treat.
 Say “good girl” or “good boy” instead or offer a game when you don’t give a treat.
 Make yourself the most interesting and exciting person in the world!
 Once your dog has got this exercise at home, try in the garden.
 Then try in the park on a longer lead or a long-line.
 Eventually you will be able to call your dog back to you while they are off lead.
 However, there is always going to be the odd time when your dog just finds something else too exciting.
 At that point, don’t keep calling but go and get your dog.
 Recall is all about practice and confidence!

 So there you are.
 A few tips for the beginning of a wonderful relationship with your new puppy which I hope will be of help to you.
 All of these tips work equally as well with a dog or puppy coming from a rescue.
-However, if you want some additional help come along to our puppy classes or contact me at Wagtime for more individual assistance.
+However, if you want some additional help come along to our puppy classes or contact us for individual assistance.